kserve/kserve/ROADMAP.md

 ### v0.2 Integrate with the ML Ecosystem (ETA: August 15, 2019)
 Objective: "Continue to simplify the user experience by deeply integrating with the Kubeflow Ecosystem."
 * Kubeflow Integration
-    * Prepare KFServing to release v0.2 and v0.3 alongside Kubeflow 0.7.
+    * Prepare KFServing to release v0.2 and v0.3 alongside Kubeflow v0.7.
     * Integrate with `kfctl generate` and `kfctl apply`.
     * Deploy as a [Kubernetes Application](https://github.com/kubernetes-sigs/application).
-    * Integrate with Kubeflow Pipelines to enable deployment from a Pipeline.
+    * Integrate with Kubeflow Pipelines to enable model deployment from a Pipeline.
-    * Integrate with Fairing to enable deployment from a Notebook.
+    * Integrate with Fairing to enable model deployment from a Notebook.
-    * Achieve 20% Test End-to-End Coverage of Supported Features.
+    * Achieve 20% End-to-End Test Coverage of Supported Features.
 (See v0.3 for 80%).
     * Support PVCs to enable integration with on-prem Kubeflow installations.
     * Document Installation for various cloud providers (GCP, IBM Cloud, Azure, AWS).